protocol/research-website/content/posts/202106-underlay-tech/index.md

 Each *node* also stores references to its incoming and outgoing edges in the `Node.inputs` and `Node.outputs` objects, respectively.
 Each entry in `Node.inputs` is an input port and has a value `EdgeID | null`, while each entry in `Node.outputs` is an output port and has a value `EdgeID[]`.

-With these types are an excellent starting point, let's try to critically evaluate them.
+These types are an excellent starting point, but let's try to critically evaluate them.
 Do they really capture the state we need to represent?
 Is there too much or too little state?
 Are there any constraints that we've overlooked that could be lifted into the type system?
 How can we carve this problem closer to its joints?

 ## Legal representation